tdpreece/TestObjectBuilderCsharp/README.md

 classes that put together test data for classes under test and/or their collaborators.

+I started work on this project before I was aware of https://github.com/AutoFixture/AutoFixture, though I still think that this project is useful for situations where you require greater control of which constructor is used in the class being built ( see limitations to Autofixture in this respect: http://blog.ploeh.dk/2009/03/24/HowAutoFixtureCreatesObjects/).

 # Installation
 This is still work in progress so the installation is a little manual.
 * Download the TestObjectBuilder project and add to your solution.